 Embrace the season with the Eden Project’s Festival of Christmas

-This festive bonanza takes place at Cornwall’s renowned eco-friendly attraction and includes the Avenue of Lights, in which the site’s famed biomes are lit up in a glittering festive display.
-You can also hear seasonal tunes played by local musicians, pay a visit to Santa Claus and pick up some last-minute Christmas gifts at the Visitor Centre shop.
+This festive bonanza takes place at Cornwall’s renowned eco-friendly attraction and includes gorgeous new light shows, in which the famed biomes are lit up in a glittering festive display.
+You can also hear a unique take on some seasonal tunes played by local musicians, pay a visit to Santa Claus, and pick up last-minute Christmas gifts at the Visitor Centre shop.

-The Eden Project is committed to accessibility, with free wheelchairs for hire, disabled toilets and parking, and accessible routes around the biomes and other attractions.
-Manual wheelchairs are permitted on the site’s beautiful ice rink too.
+The Eden Project is committed to accessibility, with free wheelchairs for hire, disabled toilets and parking, and accessible routes around the attractions.
+Manual wheelchairs are permitted on the site’s beautiful ice rink, too.